-All Exams 80% Quizzes/Assignments/Clinical/Standardized Testing 20%
+All Exams80%Quizzes/Assignments/Clinical/Standardized Testing20%

 • The student must make an 80% cumulative exam average to pass a Core nursing course.
-Quizzes and other assignments will be factored in to determine the final grade only if the student achieves a 80% test average.
+Quizzes and other assignments will be factored in to determine the final grade only if the student achieves an 80% test average.